threefoldfoundation/www_threefold_io/content/page/tft/openNetwork/nw1/index.md

 id: nw1
 title: proof-of-capacity
 ---
-By connecting Internet capacity to the ThreeFold Grid, people earn TFT on a monthly basis as income.
+People earn TFT as monthly income for connecting Internet capacity to the ThreeFold Grid.